Corruption13/Pycrypt/README.md

 ## Installation Instructions

-1) Clone the RELEASE_SOURCE folder to your device.
+1) Download the repository to your device.
-2) Make sure your system has Python 3 Installed *facepalm*
+2) Make sure your system has Python 3 Installed
 ```
     $ python --version
 ```